thom151/plane/README.md

 # 🧮 3D Vector & Matrix Visualizer

 This OpenGL-based application provides an interactive 3D environment for visualizing vector addition and matrix transformations.
-Users can define vectors and 4×4 matrices, view real-time vector addition, and apply transformations like **rotation**, **scaling**, **shearing**, and **translation** to both vectors and entire coordinate grids.
+Users can define vectors and 4×4 matrices, view real-time vector addition, and apply transformations to all vectors and entire coordinate grids.

 ## 🚀 Features